 With a restricted blocksize, as network traffic increased, Bitcoin miners (who are responsible for validating transactions and creating blocks, which are then put together into the blockchain) could charge greater fees for their services, and prioritize transactions willing to pay greater fees.

 The combination of slow transaction times (at one MB, Bitcoin’s blockchain could only handle about seven transactions per second) and the increasing fees led to a scaling bottleneck.

 However, advocates of keeping the block size small said that increasing the block size could potentially lead to increased centralization.
 Bigger blocks require more computation to validate, which means that miners would likely need more complex and expensive equipment.

-In the long run, consolidating mining in the hands of companies or large investors that could afford to purchase the most advanced equipment could lead to centralization.
-If there are only a few mining interests then they could theoretically start dictating the rules that the blockchain would follow, which would be counter to the whole reason bitcoin was created in the first place.
+If there are only a few mining interests then they could theoretically start dictating the rules that the blockchain would follow, which would be counter to the whole reason Bitcoin was created in the first place.

-Instead of advocating for increased block size, small block proponents are looking for other solutions to deal with potential bottlenecks, such as Segegrated Witness, which reconfigures the set-up of bitcoin transactions and makes it possible to add layer two solutions, such as Lightning Networks, to settle some transactions off of the blockchain but still maintain the chain’s integrity.
+Instead of advocating for increased block size, small block proponents are looking for other solutions to deal with potential bottlenecks, such as Segregated Witness, which reconfigures the set-up of Bitcoin transactions and makes it possible to add layer two solutions, such as Lightning Networks, to settle some transactions off of the blockchain but still maintain the chain’s integrity.